 You can also use acrylic paint and inks and decoupage with thin papers on Powertex surfaces.

-You can use Powertex but it will likely peel off plastic surfaces.
+Powertex does not stick permanently to plastic.
 Soft plastics can be particularly unstable.
 If I pour my Powertex onto a plastic plate and leave the leftovers to dry, the Powertex appears to stick to the plate.
 I can turn it upside down even.
 However it starts to peel away if I bend the plate or with minimal help from a palette knife.
 If you want your project to last, to go outside or certainly if it’s for sale I recommend you prepare your plastic surface first or use something else.

 Will Powertex stick to glass?

 Yes it will.
-The Powertex may bead on first application, particularly if the glass is very clean.
-A repeat application will solve this.
-Light weight fabric such as muslin might stick better as your first layer.
+If painted on the Powertex may bead but a repeat application will usually help with this.
+Light weight fabric such as muslin makes a good first layer if you’re using fabric.
 Masking tape can be used if it can be hidden and is useful for bottles and wine glasses.
 If you’re using a fabric wrapping technique be sure your fabric is not over saturated with Powertex, your fabric should be tacky, not dripping!

 Projects like glasses can be washed with warm soapy water, rinsed and left to dry but should not be submerged in water or put in the dishwasher.
 Warm water may cause the Powertex to soften but will harden again when cool.

 Are Powertex products safe for use with candles?

 I strongly recommend that battery LED candles or lights are used with Powertex projects.
 LED candles are available in a wide range of styles, colours and sizes and are a safer alternative.
 Your fabrics and materials remain flammable despite the Powertex.